Sending Transaction

 Transaction Parameters

 The TransactionParameters interface provides comprehensive control over transaction construction.
-While only a few fields are strictly required, the full interface exposes fine-grained options for advanced use cases such as custom UTXO management, transaction versioning, embedded notes, and quantum-resistant key linking.
+While only a few fields are strictly required, the full interface exposes fine-grained options for advanced use cases such as custom UTXO management, transaction versioning, embedded s, and quantum-resistant key linking.

 interface TransactionParameters {